 Table of Acceleration Credit

 The table below shows how you gain and lose acceleration credit.
 In the left column are the criteria for granting acceleration credit based on AP scores.
-In the middle column are the courses whose successful completion—in freshman year with a grade of B, B+, A–, or A—yields acceleration credit.
-In the right column are courses resulting in the forfeit of acceleration credit.
+In the middle column are the courses whose successful completion—in the first year with a grade of B, B+, A–, or A—yields acceleration credit.
+In the right column are the courses resulting in the forfeit of acceleration credit.

 Two is the maximum number of acceleration credits that can be earned in any subject.

 In general, acceleration credit in a subject is forfeited by completing any course (other than a laboratory) with a lower number than the lowest-numbered course earning acceleration credit in the subject.
 Courses in this table were offered in 2017–2018 or are expected to be offered in 2018–2019.
 Except where noted, one acceleration credit is forfeited for each course credit earned in courses listed in the third column.

 The University reserves the right to modify this table to reflect current course offerings.